 Step into the world of botanical art with our step-by-step rose drawing tutorial, packed full of expert tips and advice!

-In this tutorial, we’ll guide you through how to draw a rose step by step, and show you how to construct the form of a rose using curves, before building up the detail and adding shading.
-We’ll be drawing a traditional garden rose, and it’s an ideal project to practise if you’re keen to get outside and start sketching from life.
+In this tutorial, we'll guide you through how to draw a rose, step by step, and show you how to construct the form of a rose using curves.
+We'll then build up the detail and add shading.

-We love seeing what you create, so don’t forget to share your art projects with us on InstagramFacebook or Twitter, too!
+We love seeing what you create, so don’t forget to share your art projects with us on Instagram, Facebook or Twitter, too!

 This is the rose that you’ll learn to draw in our step-by-step tutorial.

-Top tips for rose drawing:
+Top tips for rose drawing

 • Practise drawing roses using real flowers, fake flowers or even photographs.
 The more you practise, the easier you’ll find it.
 Keep your sketches organised in a sketchbook if you can, and makes notes about what worked for you and what didn’t.
 This provides useful reference material as time goes on.